 One morning when a woman opened the door to get her news paper there was a little dog, which she had never seen before, with her paper in its mouth.
 Impressed by the dog’s behavior she fed it with some treats.
 The following morning she was horrified to see the same dog sitting in front of her door, wagging its tale surrounded by eight news papers.
 She spent the rest of that morning returning the papers to their owners.

 Some of us are like that dog.
 Sometimes we take God’s blessings for granted and soon become corrupted from within.
 Daniel was 15-16 years old when he was taken hostage and exiled to Babylon.
 He was 81-83 years old when he was thrown into the Den of Lions.
 He had lived in a community of unclean people and served under four pagan kings for approximately 67 years.
 Even after all those years the Bible still says he had an extraordinary spirit.
 In fact Daniel’s adversaries themselves admitted that Daniel was blameless.
 Can the people in our communities tell the same about us today?
 Let us not permit time, blessings or the world to drift us away from the author of our blessings.

 2. Daniel’s security was in his God

 The New International Version use 10-13 sentences to describe the murderous plot against Daniel (Daniel 6:5-9).
 But the same translation use only one sentence to describe Daniel’s response (Daniel 6:10).
 How could Daniel remain so calm when his life was under threat?
 As always God was the source of Daniel’s security (Daniel 1:8-16).

-As a child my brother was used to collect coins issued by different countries.
+As a child my brother was used to collect coins issued in different countries.
 One day he received a nickel and it was the first time we both saw a US coin and were very happy to see the words “In God we trust” engraved in it.
 But it’s very sad that America trusts her weapons more than she trusts God today.